-On the 21st February 2018, the first event of European Roma Institute for Arts and Culture (ERIAC) in Romania took place in Bucharest.
-The date of the event coincided not only with the Centenary celebration of the Romanian state, but also with the celebration of 162 years from the abolition of Slavery on the Romanian Lands.
-The event was organized inside the Romanian National History Museum, the venue having an important symbolic significance.
-Moreover, the initiative found a great deal of support among high level representatives of many central authorities and organizations, developing partnerships with the National Agency for Roma, National Roma Contact Point – European Funds Ministry, Roma National Cultural Center, Roma Studies Master Program – SNSPA and Romano ButiQ Association.
+On the 21 February 2018, the first event of European Roma Institute for Arts and Culture (ERIAC) in Romania took place in Bucharest.
+The date of the event coincided not only with the centenary celebration of the Romanian state, but also with the celebration of 162 years from the abolition of slavery on the Romanian Lands.
+The event was organized inside the Romanian National History Museum, as the venue has important symbolic significance.
+Moreover, the initiative found a great deal of support among high-level representatives of many central authorities and organizations, developing partnerships with the National Agency for Roma, National Roma Contact Point – European Funds Ministry, Roma National Cultural Center, Roma Studies Master Program – SNSPA and Romano ButiQ Association.

-The event hosted around 120 participants, representatives of governmental authorities, embassies and NGO’s, including the German Embassy, the Embassy of Israel, the USA Embassy, Ministry of Culture, Ministry of External Affairs, and Ministry of diaspora Romanians.
+The event hosted around 120 participants, representatives of governmental authorities, embassies and NGOs, including the German Embassy, the Embassy of Israel, the USA Embassy, the Ministry of Culture, the Ministry of External Affairs, and the Ministry of Diaspora Romanians.

-The event started with a speech by Dr. Ciprian Necula, the country coordinator in Romania, who described the context in which the event took place, followed by the director of the National History Museum of Romania, Mr. Ernest Oberlander-Târnoveanu, who expressed his support for the ERIAC initiative and other future initiatives with a similar objective.
-Next, Mrs. Timea Junghaus, executive director of ERIAC took the floor and described the broader context of the ERIAC series of events in Europe.
+The event started with a speech by Dr. Ciprian Necula, the ERIAC country coordinator in Romania, who described the context in which the event took place, followed by the director of the National History Museum of Romania, Mr. Ernest Oberlander-Târnoveanu, who expressed his support for the ERIAC initiative and other future initiatives with a similar objective.
+Next, Mrs. Timea Junghaus, Executive Director of ERIAC took the floor and described the broader context of the ERIAC series of events in Europe.

 At the end of the theatrical play, the guests were invited to the museum’s lobby for the next artistic performance – a concert called “One hundred years of music” by the well-known Roma band Mahala Rai Banda.
 The concert was not their ordinary piece but was a lesson-recital, which musically illustrated the history of “lautari” music in Romania over the last hundred years.
 The artists interpreted in chronological order pieces designed to track the impact of the Roma lautari on Romanian culture and music over time.
 Following the concert, a cocktail for participants was held in the lobby of the museum.